grafana/mimir/docs/sources/operating-grafana-mimir/configure-ha-deduplication.md

 The minimal configuration requires:

 - Enabling the HA tracker via `-distributor.ha-tracker.enable=true` CLI flag (or its YAML config option)
 - Configuring the KV store for the HA Tracker.
 Only `consul` and `etcd` are currently supported.
-The multi KV store backend should be used only for live migrations between two different KV store backends.
+The `multi` KV store backend should be used only for live migrations between two different KV store backends.
 - Enable the HA tracker for all tenants via `-distributor.ha-tracker.enable-for-all-users=true` (or its YAML config option).
-To enable the HA Tracker only on a per-tenant basis, one can keep the default value of `false` and override it on a per-tenant basis using `accept_ha_samples` in the overrides section of the runtime configuration.
+Alternatively, to enable the HA Tracker only on a per-tenant basis, you can keep the default `-distributor.ha-tracker.enable-for-all-users=false` and override it on a per-tenant basis using `accept_ha_samples` in the overrides section of the runtime configuration.

 The following configuration snippet shows an example to enable the HA tracker for all tentants via YAML config file: